Thanksgiving Recipe Ideas for Meats, Game Birds and Russian Doll Roast

 - Serve with a green salad and crusty bread.

 A Brace of Birds for the Table: a Russian Dolls Roast

 Some children's' authors dabbled very well in mystery, including Mr. Bond (still writing in his 80s) and Winnie the Pooh's creator, A.A.
 Milne ( in his The Tale of the Red House).
 Milne wrote his only mystery for his father, and it's a good one.
 Bond wrote his mysteries for adults that enjoy humor and romance as well as crime scenes.

 This "Turducken x 6" is known also by the nickname Russian Dolls Roast and requires up to 18 hours cooking time of roasting and stewing.
 De-boning all the birds first is often suggested.
-A simpler dish with fewer birds is tasty and elegant, erved at Thanksgiving and Christmas by those aware of it.
+A simpler dish with fewer birds is tasty and elegant, served at Thanksgiving and Christmas by those aware of it.